Wesleyan-Media-Project/ABSA/README.md

 ## Setup

 The scripts are numbered in the order in which they should be run.
 Scripts that directly depend on one another are ordered sequentially.
-Scripts with the same number are alternatives, usually they are the same scripts on different data, or with minor variations.
+Scripts with the same number are alternatives; usually they are the same scripts on different data, or with minor variations.
 The outputs of each script are saved, so it is possible to, for example, only run the inference script, since the model files are already present.

 There are separate folders for Facebook and Google.
 Within Facebook, the code needs to be run in the order of knowledge base, training, and then inference.